 Second, economic development does not mean that a country will have industries and factories all over the country.
 Proper planning and inspection from the government can ensure the minimal emission of gas and other toxic elements into the water and air.
-So even if the industrialization is imminent for the development of a country, it does not mean that we will have no way to minimize the pollution and environmental issues.
-For instance, industrialization does not cause as much deforestation as it is caused by human greed and lack of inspection and law in many countries.
+So even if the industrialisation is imminent for the development of a country, it does not mean that we will have no way to minimise the pollution and environmental issues.
+For instance, industrialisation does not cause as much deforestation as it is caused by human greed and lack of inspection and law in many countries.

 Finally, pollution is a global issue and proper law and enforcement of laws can reduce it to a great extent.
 We cannot stop the natural causes of pollution but the greater percentages of environmental pollutions are caused by the human actions.
 We should educate people, encourage them and enforce strict laws to save our environment while development of a country has nothing to do with the rampant pollution we can see nowadays in many cities.

-In conclusion, I would agree that development and industrialization affect the environment negatively to some extent but this is not the prime factor to pollute our environment.
+In conclusion, I would agree that development and industrialisation affect the environment negatively to some extent but this is not the prime factor in polluting our environment.
 We still have time and lot of options to reduce the pollutions and environmental problems to make the world a better place for the future generation.